Monitor Application: Kubernetes on Raspberry Pi

 • Bleemeo agent

-First we should install docker on all nodes so after taking ssh access on each node, install docker on it with the followings commands:
+First we should install docker on all nodes so after taking ssh access on each node, install docker on it with the following commands:

 $ sudo apt-get update && sudo apt-get upgrade $ sudo apt-get install docker.io